jhui/jhui.github.io/_posts/2017-03-01-RNN-LSTM-GRU .markdown

 $$
 gate_{input} = \sigma (W_{x} X_t + W_{h} h_{t-1} + b)
 $$

-> Both gates have different set of W and b.
-But people feel lost in all LSTM equations without realize its simplicity.
-So we simply assume they have different set of W and b for now.

 In RNN, the mechanism to update $$ h_t $$ is pretty simple: